 The site visit team sends a report of the visit to the ARC-PA Executive Director, who then sends a written summary of the report submitted to the Program Director.

 Within a specified period of time, programs are invited, but not required, to respond to any of the findings contained in the summary of the site visit in order to eliminate errors of fact or challenge perceived ambiguities and misperceptions.
-The response should NOT be used to provide new information regarding changes made since the visit or plans for changes in response to the citations contained in the report.
+The response should NOT be used to provide new information regarding changes made since the visit or plans for changes in response to the observations contained in the report.